Rapfff/jajapy/docs/source/help.rst

 5. Examples
 -----------

-You can find examples on the tutorial page.
+You can find examples in the tutorial page.